-- Contact your insurance company if you have any questions on your benefits.
-Often there is patient responsibility associated with annual physical exams as lab work is ordered by your physician for medical reasons and there is a coinsurance.
+- Contact your insurance company if you have any questions on benefits.
+Often there is patent responsibility associated with annual physical exams as lab work is ordered by your physician for medical reasons and there is a coinsurance.

 - When scheduling your annual physical exam, it is important to know and understand that a physical exam is limited to an evaluation of the body for screening purposes.
 It does not include management of existing conditions, diagnosis of new conditions, prescription management or extensive counseling by the clinician.

 - When a patient has a physical exam and also has an acute or chronic issue that is discussed and/ or treated, it is appropriate to bill for more services and can result in co-payment or out-of-pocket expenses as determined by your health plan.

 Before going to your appointment . . .

 - Obtain all necessary referrals required by your insurance plan.